Official websites use .mil

 Notary/Power of Attorney Service

-Notaries and Powers of Attorney (POAs) are done on a walk-in basis on Monday - Friday from 7:30 a.m. to 4:30 p.m.
+Notaries and Powers of Attorney (POAs) are done on a walk-in basis Monday - Friday during our hours of operation.
 To start building your Power of Attorney worksheet, go to https://aflegalassistance.law.af.mil, select "Legal Worksheets" and click the "Create Power of Attorney Worksheet" button.
 Once the worksheet is complete, bring your ticket number to the office to receive your POA.

 Article 137 Re-enlistment Brief

-As of 15 December 2020, re-enlistees will have the option to accomplish the mandatory Article 137 brief via ADLS (utilize Internet Explorer).
-Members will need to attach their certificate of completion to their re-enlistment form provided by their assignment counselor/MPS, and submit that form to their counselor/MPF.
-The Legal Office will still offer an in-person brief on the first Tuesday of every month for those interested.
-Members can call the legal office at (919) 722-5322 for any questions, or further information.
+As of 14 April 2022, re-enlistees will have the option to complete the mandatory Article 137 brief via MyLearning.
+Members will need to attach their certificate of completion to their re-enlistment form provided by MPF and bring a copy to the legal office to sign our log for completion.
 Please note, this does not apply to First Term Airmen, they will complete this requirement via FTAC.

 Air Force Legal Assistance Website